Angular analysis of the decay $B_{s}^{0}\to\phi e^+e^-$: Mass and angular distributions

 The signal mass distribution is described by a Gaussian function with power-law tails on the left- and right-hand side of the spectrum.
 Bremsstrahlung, and the imperfect nature of the recovery procedure, leads to a tail that is more pronounced on the left-hand side of the distribution.
 The tails are further modified by sigmoid activation functions, which are used to account for phase-space related effects.
 The tail parameters are fixed from simulation.
 For each \qsq bin, the values of the peak position and width from simulation are corrected based on results of fits to the \BsJpsiPhi data sample.

 In the low- and central-\qsq regions, the \mKKEE distribution of the combinatorial background is described by an exponential function.
 In the high-\qsq region, the exponential background shape is modified at small \mKKEE values to account for the limited phase space due to the large dielectron mass.
 The phase-space turn-on is modelled assuming that the background is exponentially distributed in \qsq with a shape derived at large \mKKEE values.
 The angular distribution of the combinatorial background is modelled by sums of Chebyshev polynomial functions, with each sum describing one of the \costhetak, \costhetae and $\Phi$ distributions.
 The parameters of the polynomials are constrained from same-sign $\Kp\Km\epm\epm$ or $\Kpm\Kpm\ep\en$ candidates.
+The orders of the polynomials are chosen empirically based on the distributions of candidates in the upper mass sideband and same-sign data.

 The shape of the background from doubly semileptonic decays is taken from simulation.
 The simulation samples include cases where the \Bs directly produces a \Dsm meson and cases where the \Bs produces an excited \Dsm meson that subsequently decays to the ground state.
 This component is described by a nonparametric kernel-density estimate.